vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_date_time.md

 {% endraw %}
 ```

-To show only the message when it's less than 4 days before the pick-up I used the [HACS: auto-entities](https://github.com/thomasloven/lovelace-auto-entities) module.
+To show only the message when it's less than 4 days before the pick-up I used the [HACS: auto-entities](https://github.com/thomasloven/lovelace-auto-entities) custom element.

 ```yaml
 {% raw %}